kofronpi/contracts-fr-en/src/en/cgv.md

 The Customer commits to react or answer in a delay of 3 working days to sollicitations necessary to the good endeavour of the contract.
 The Customer acknowledges that his involvment and collaboration are necessary for the good endeavour of the contract, as well as his team's involvment if necessary.

-Any lateness or due diligence default can imply a delivery adjournment of the Deliverable by the Developer of the duration of the said lateness plus a working week.
+Any lateness or due diligence default by the Client can imply a delivery adjournment of the Deliverable by the Developer of the duration of the said Client lateness plus a working week.
 This adjournment cannot establish a malpractice of the Developer or a damage to the Customer.

 ## Article 3.
 Working practices